rmarquis/gitmojima/README.md

     * 🔖 for version tags and deployment (covers 🚀,🔖)
 * 2 categories for git operations
     * ⏪️ and 🔀 (unchanged)
-* not covered because they:
+* some categories are not covered, because they:
     * are only aimed at features or exploratory branches (🚧,⚗️,🧐)
     * are not part of a typical or sane git workflow (🔐,🍻,📦️,📸)
     * are not self explanatory in how they should be actually used (👥,🏷️)
+* concise shortcodes for main categories
+* easy to use and easy to remember

 ## References